 A collection of reports modelling different aspects of the impact of COVID-19 on TB.
 Scroll right for additional details.

-In this paper we summarise the available data on the impact of COVID-19-related disruptions on TB health service delivery, transmission and social contacts, and TB/COVID-19 comorbidity.
-Please select tabs at the bottom of the table for the appropriate data, and scroll right for additional details.
+In this paper we summarise the available data on the impact of COVID-19-related disruptions on TB health service delivery, M.tb transmission, vulnerability to TB and TB resources.
+Please select tabs at the bottom of the table for the appropriate data.

 A summary of the work of a range of modelling consortia on the impact/mitigation of COVID-19 disruptions can be found here.